Skip to main content

 Before you paste your public SSH keys into your content field, you must check the format of each public SSH key file that you plan to add.

-After adding the public key, you need to click the ‘Add Key’ button.
-You will be automatically routed to the ‘Manage SSH Keys’ page.
+After adding the public key, click the 'Add SSH Key' button.

-Similarly, you can store multiple SSH Public Keys into My Account & may assign them to the E2E node, which will be accessible to multiple users with different SSH keypairs.
+Similarly, you can store multiple SSH Public Keys into My Account & may assign them to the E2E nodes.

 Delete SSH Key